Was silver valuable in medieval times?

 People in Europe during the Middle Ages really did use gold coins, but gold coins were much rarer and much more valuable than they are often portrayed in modern fantasy games and novels.
 Daily commerce in Europe during the Middle Ages was conducted not with gold coins, but rather with silver and bronze coins.

-READ ALSO: How do you write a user manual for a product?
+READ ALSO: How do you find structural analysis?

 What currency was used in the Middle Ages in Europe?